-- The format for a retest marking is: Month-Facility-Year-Plus Rating-Star Stamp - The + symbol (Plus Rating) indicates that the cylinder qualifies for 10% overfill. - The symbol (Star Stamp) indicates that the cylinder meets the requirements for 10-year retest.
+- The format for a retest marking is: Month-Facility-Year-Plus Rating-Star Stamp. - The + symbol (Plus Rating) indicates that the cylinder qualifies for 10% overfill. - The ★ symbol (Star Stamp) indicates that the cylinder meets the requirements for 10-year retest.

-7. Bar Code Label
+7. CylinderTrakTM Bar Code Label

-- The bar code label provides a unique cylinder identifier and is used by computer systems to track cylinders throughout the fill process. - 8.
-Cylinder Manufacturer's Inspection Marking - 9.
-Cylinder Tare (Empty) Weight
+The CylinderTrak bar code label provides a unique cylinder identifier and is used by computer systems to track cylinders throughout the fill process.
+As an optional service, we have the capability of tracking cylinders to and from customers.

+8. Cylinder Manufacturer's Inspection Marking

+9. Cylinder Tare (Empty) Weight